We all know rewards are motivating.

 To avoid turning it into one, make sure to recognize different types of actions, accomplishments, and, most importantly, various groups and individuals.

 Don’t give recognition to the same people over and over.
-Everyone on your team deserves Applauz!
+Everyone at work deserves Applauz!

 Make sure to express gratitude to groups and individuals who occupy less visible (but critical) roles in a company as well.

-For example, it’s easy to show appreciation for a developer that pushes a new feature, but what about the people behind the scenes.
+For example, it’s easy to show appreciation for a developer that pushes a new feature, but what about the people behind the scenes?
 Those who stay late organizing social events, or the staff in the warehouse, or IT support that sets up all the systems that allow people actually to do their work every day.

 For a culture of appreciation and gratitude to truly flourish, express gratitude to everyone, for actions big and small.

 This tip is not about what you say, but how you’re saying it.

-In short, there are countless ways to give praise.
-So make sure to express gratitude and appreciation in a way (and via a medium) that will respect and resonate with each employee.
+Be sure to express gratitude and appreciation in a way (and via a medium) that will respect and resonate with each employee.

 Although it’s important to show gratitude for all everyone, employees are normally thanked for accomplishing their basic yearly goals with an anniversary gift or praise and feedback during an annual performance review.